caiannello/PugVDP/README.md

 // Started July 2025 by Craig Iannello
 //
 // This project started with Luke's colour_terminal demo.
 The font was
-// changed to an 8x16 IBM VGA font, and a PIO-based 8-bit bus was bolted-on
+// changed to an 8x16 IBM VGA font, and a PIO-based 8-bit bus interface
-// described below, and command handlers and video modes were added.
+// was bolted-on, described below, and command handlers and video modes
+// were added.
 //
 // The intent is to use an RP2350, hooked directly to the bus of the
 // Pugputer 6309, to act as the display chip.